Skip to content

 Before Pushing Code

-Always run this before pushing:
+Always run the full validation suite before pushing:

 make pre-push